A Review of Bayesian Uncertainty Quantification in Deep Probabilistic Image Segmentation: Discussion

 \subsection{Disentangling uncertainties}

 Proper disentanglement of the uncertainties allows to accredit high-entropy outputs to either model ignorance about the data (epistemic), or inherent noise in the data generation process (aleatoric).
-Importantly, this distinction relates to the suggestion whether the uncertainty is reducible or not.
-Furthermore, Equation(~\ref{eq:predicitve}) indicates this can be achieved by introducing stochasticity into the model parameters or the features.
+As Equation~(\ref{eq:predicitve}) implies, this can be achieved by introducing stochasticity into either the model's parameters or its features.
+This fundamental distinction not only provides the organizing principle for our subsequent review but also aligns with the approaches empirically observed in the literature.
 Seemingly straightforward, sufficient literature and discussion in the scientific community exist related to the applicability of this taxonomy in practical cases.
 As paraphrased from~\citet{kirchhof2025reexaminingthealeatoric}, ``\emph{definitions of uncertainty resemble the shapes of clouds — clearly defined from a distance, but losing clarity during approach by dissolving in one another}''.
-We further explore this concept and show how confusion and contradiction have led to common pitfalls in related studies.
-To address these issues, we highlight key nuances in uncertainty modeling and contextualize this to segmentation problems by providing recommendations for future research.
+We further explore this, highlighting key nuances in uncertainty modeling and contextualize this to segmentation problems.
+To begin, we first establish the original definitions of these concepts to better understand why these concepts have lead to incorrect definitions, claims and general confusion.